57 Best Places to Register for Wedding Gifts

 Bonus perk: For more expensive items on your registry, like the new flat screen TV you've been coveting, there's a group gifting option.
 If the item is over $200, gift givers can buy an electronic gift card for you to use toward your purchase.
 All they have to do is find the item on your registry, select "contribute," and choose the dollar amount.
 Best Buy also offers a store pickup program.

 Where to start: The registry process starts with signing up online or in stores.
 The Best Buy mobile app and kiosks help both couples and gift givers.

-The Container Store
+52. The Container Store

-Why you'll love it: The Container Store (aka the organizational mecca) lets you manage your registry online, making adding or deleting products easy.
+Why you'll love it: The Container Store (aka the organizing mecca) lets you manage your registry online, making adding or deleting products easy.
 The Container Store also offers a registry checklist of some of its most popular wedding gifts to guide you in your shopping.